iSophes/mathplus/docs/install.md

 ```

 :::note Info
-Just replace "MathPlus" with whatever you want for other packages you install!
+Just replace "MathPlus" with whatever you want for other packages you install
 :::